chrisparnin/docsight/README.md

 ## Filtering

-`docsight` uses a whitelist approach for filtering visits to developer sites.
+`docsight` uses a [whitelist](https://github.com/chrisparnin/docsight/blob/master/js/filterpresets.js) approach for filtering visits to developer sites.
 Adding own custom filtering is in development.
 To filter google searches, only searches within the past 30 seconds of a developer site are included.
+Version 1.0.4 supports 63 apis/languages!

 Currently, `docsight` supports custom exclusion of urls/titles.
 For example, to exclude visits to user pages on stackoverflow, you could write the following: